MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ## Share your desktop or application window (with a Dynamics 365 Remote Assist HoloLens user only)

 You may want to share your desktop or application window with a Dynamics 365 Remote Assist HoloLens user.
 This is useful if you'd like to communicate information that's not captured in a file type that is supported by the file sharing feature (.jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.).
-For example, you may want to share an instructional video that is playing in your browser, or a series of instructions embedded in a PowerPoint presentation.
+For example, you may want to share an instructional video playing in your browser, or a series of instructions embedded in a PowerPoint presentation.

 To share your desktop or a running application: